 Sec.
-107-41 Replacement Tree Requirements
+107-40 Replacement Tree Recommendations

-- 1) Replanting Location Requirements - (a) Property owners shall not plant replacement trees in an easement or right-of-way if said replacement trees will interfere with the use of the easement (any present or planned overhead or utility). - (b) Replacement trees shall not interfere with any present or planned overhead or underground utility. - (c) Replacement trees shall not be planted within any City rights-of-way or without the approval of the Building Official or her/his designee.

-- (d) Where possible, replacement trees shall be installed in the same or similar location as the problem tree was formerly located, provided that the replacement tree follows the "right tree, right place" principle so it does not become a future problem tree. - (e) If all of the replacement trees cannot be replaced on-site, the applicant shall contribute to the tree mitigation account in an amount established by resolution.
+- 1) Replanting Location Recommendations - (a) Property owners should not plant replacement trees in an easement or right-of-way if said replacement trees will interfere with the use of the easement (any present or planned overhead or utility). - (b) Replacement trees should not interfere with any present or planned overhead or underground utility. - (c) Replacement trees should not be planted within any City rights-of-way or without the approval of the Building Official or her/his designee. - (d) Where possible, replacement trees should be installed in the same or similar location as the problem tree was formerly located, provided that the replacement tree follows the "right tree, right place" principle so it does not become a future problem tree. - 2) Replacement trees should be size-appropriate for the parcel. - (a) The replanting design shall provide adequate space for root and crown development - 3) Replanting Tree Species Selection - (a) Replacement trees shall be of a species appropriate for the placement area and comply with the principle of "right tree, right place."
+Additional resources, such as Costello, L.R.